Pelagic Gooseneck Barnacle (Lepas anatifera)

 Pelagic gooseneck barnacles (photo credit: Zoe O’Toole)

-Description: Pelagic gooseneck barnacles are typically found washed up on the beach attached to an object that has been floating in open ocean like a buoy or drift wood.
+Description: Pelagic gooseneck barnacles, also known as duck barnacles, are typically found washed up on the beach attached to an object that has been floating in open ocean like a buoy or drift wood.
 They group together in clumps attaching the base of their stalk to the object.
-The stalk look and feels like a worm, typically a translucent yellow that fades to a dark gray.
+The stalks look and feel like a worm, typically a translucent yellow that fades to a dark gray.
 At the top of the stalk is a multipart shell that can open and close.
 These shells look very similar to the intertidal gooseneck barnacles, but they are smooth and only contain 5 white sections compared to the rough scaly intertidal gooseneck barnacle.
-Feather-like appendages called cirri extend out from the shell to filter food out of the water.
-Like other barnacles, pelagic gooseneck barnacles a

 Tide Pool Tidbits:

-• The stalks of pelagic gooseneck barnacles are called peduncles and can grow to 15cm long.
+• The stalks of pelagic gooseneck barnacles are called peduncles and can grow to 15 cm long.

 • Early scientists in the 1200s believed that pelagic gooseneck barnacles were a part of the drift wood that they were typically found growing on.